 Top Tips for Creating a more Diverse and Inclusive Culture within your Business

-With the IPG Spring Conference nearly upon us I reflected on IPGSC2019 where the Chair of the IPG Bridget Shine, asked me to speak on a panel around what independent publishers can do to create a more diverse and inclusive culture in their businesses.
+Here, I reflect on the IPG Conference where the Chair of the IPG Bridget Shine, asked me to speak on a panel around what independent publishers can do to create a more diverse and inclusive culture in their businesses.
 I wrote this blog two years ago but still more needs to be done, so I thought I would re publish this on our own website to encourage more action!

 I want to give you a really practical approach to Diversity & Inclusion for your businesses.
 So here are my top 10 tips!